ArtemiiimetrA/3deye-test-assignment/README.md

 - **DuplicateRatioPercent** (int): Percentage (0-100) of records that should be duplicates.
 Higher values will result in more repeated text values in the generated file.

 - **BufferSizeBytes** (int): Size of the I/O buffer (in bytes) used for writing the generated file.
 Larger buffers can improve write performance.

+- **MaxWordsPerString** (int): Maximum number of words in the text part of generated records.
+Controls the length of the text portion of each record.

 - **Seed** (int?, optional): Random seed value for generating reproducible test files.
 If not specified or set to `null`, a random seed will be used, resulting in different output each time.